• Skip to primary navigation

 • Regulated

-Like eToro and Tiger and almost all other international brokers, TD isn’t regulated under SC.
+TD isn’t regulated under SC.
 TD Singapore however is regulated under Singapore’s MAS.

 • Listed on NASDAQ